iiab/iiab/roles/azuracast/README.rst

 Please see AzuraCast's `screenshots <https://www.azuracast.com/about/screenshots.html>`_.

-Currently, this will only run on Ubuntu 18.04, Debian 9, Debian 10.
-Support for Raspberry Pi is experimental, so please test and report any issues.
+As of 2019-06-24, this will only run on Ubuntu 18.04, Debian 9, and tentatively on Debian 10.
+Support for Raspberry Pi remains a goal for now; please if you can help everyone solve this challenge: `#1772 <https://github.com/iiab/iiab/issues/1772>`_

 Using It
 --------